What is the average credit card interest rate? - Cardratings.com

 You’ve probably noticed that many credit cards advertise a range of rates, from low to high.
 These generally represent the difference between the best rates they offer customers with excellent credit and the higher rates given to people with weaker credit.

-On average, the spread between the low-end and high-end rates on credit cards is 7.82%.
-This increased slightly in the second quarter.
-That 7.82% spread shows the extent to which people with weaker credit routinely pay higher rates.
+On average, the spread between the low-end and high-end rates on credit cards is 8.17%.
+This increased by 0.35% in the third quarter.
+That widening spread means it’s becoming more important to maintain good credit in order to get competitive rates.

-Annual credit card fees and impact on rates
+Annual credit card fees and their impact on rates

 Besides varying interest rates, another important difference to watch for in credit card terms is the annual fee.

-The average annual fee charged on credit cards is $224.72.
-The highest fee in the survey was $795.
-And yet, half the cards in the survey charged no annual fee at all.
+The average annual fee charged on credit cards is $244.08.
+That’s up by $19.36 since the previous survey.
+The highest annual fee in this quarter’s survey was $895.
+At the other extreme, 52% of the cards in the survey charged no annual fee.

-Cards that charge an annual fee often come with extra benefits, but lower rates isn’t one of them.
-The average interest rate on cards with an annual fee was 24.85%.
-The average for those with no annual fee was 23.78%.
+Cards that charge an annual fee often come with extra benefits, but lower rates aren’t one of them.
+The average interest rate on cards with an annual fee was 24.56%.
+The average for those with no annual fee was 23.91%.

 Tips for getting the best credit card deal

-Even if the Fed cuts rates in the second half of the year, the responses of credit card companies are likely to vary.
+As seen in the third quarter, when the Fed cuts interest rates, the responses of credit card companies is likely to vary.
 Regardless of what the Fed does, expect differences between credit card rates to continue to be substantial.
 That makes it especially important to look at which individual cards offer the best deals.

 Beyond interest rates, there are other considerations in choosing a credit card.
 The following are some tips for getting the best deal for your needs:

 • Decide how you’re going to use the card.
-How you use the card affects how important certain characteristics are.
+How you use the card affects the importance of certain characteristics.
 For example, if you don’t typically carry a balance, interest rates are less important than if you do.
-Also keep in mind how heavily you plan to use the card, and whether there are certain things like travel you’re likely to use the card for most.
+Also, keep in mind how heavily you plan to use the card, and whether there are certain things, like travel, you’re likely to use the card for most.

 • Consider rates, fees and rewards.
 Once you plan for how you’ll use the card, you can estimate the impact of interest rates, fees and rewards on your account.
 That will help you measure the trade-offs among these factors for your planned usage.